DevvMa/noprobs-theme/README.md

 Installation:
 1. Install fresh wordpress
+2. Download kit-plugins.zip then extract
-2. Go to Plugins install Elementor and Pro Elements
+3. Go to Plugins install Elementor and Pro Elements from the extracted zip
-3. Go to Appearance > Themes > Install Hello Elementor theme
+4. Go to Appearance > Themes > Install Hello Elementor theme
-4. Go to Wordpress Settings > Permalinks and change pernalink structure to Post Name
+5. Go to Wordpress Settings > Permalinks and change pernalink structure to Post Name
-5. Download no-probs-elementor-kit.zip and do not unzip it.
-6. Go to Elementor > tools > import/export kit > start import
+6. Go to Elementor > tools > import/export kit > start import > choose no-probs-elementor-kit.zip
+7. Check all the option then click next
+8. If you find warning "JSON or ZIP file maybe unsafe" click continue
+9. if you find warning "Enable unfiltered file uploads" click enable
-7. Extact noprobs-media.zip and upload all required files
+10. Extact noprobs-media.zip and upload all required files
-8. Go to Pages > Home > edit with elementor
+11. Go to Pages > Home > edit with elementor
-9. Replace and modify unloaded image:
+12. Replace and modify unloaded image:
    - [x] Site Logo
    - [x] Favicons
    - [x] Hero image